mozilla/morgoth-cli/README.md

 ```
 $ morgoth init
 ```

+***Note:** This command validates your authentication credentials and you will need to be connected to the VPN to successfully run it.*

 If you change your password/credentials at any point you can use the `auth` command to make changes to your auth settings: